oakkar-cm/cp1404practicals/prac_02/REFLECTION.md

 ## What are you doing well in the subject so far that you will keep doing?

-I am not getting a lot better in function and using looping.
+I am now getting a lot better in function and using looping.
 But I need to do a lot focus on function part.

 ## What do you need to stop or change in your work for this subject overall so far?